uai-ufmg/well-log-imputation/README.md

 > Repository with the code for conducting the experiments of the paper ** Imputation in Well Log Data: A Benchmark **

 Imputation of well log data is a common task in the field.
-However a quick review of literature reveals a lack of padronization when evaluating methods for problem.
+However, a quick review of the literature reveals a lack of padronization when evaluating methods for the problem.
 The goal of the benchmark is to introduce a standard evaluation protocol to any imputation method for well log data.
 A small summary of the benchmark can be seen [here](#).

-The code in mainly built using the [PyTorch](https://pytorch.org/) deep learning library and the [PyPOTS](https://pypots.com/) module.
+The code is mainly built using the [PyTorch](https://pytorch.org/) deep learning library and the [PyPOTS](https://pypots.com/) module.

 ### Requirements
 The exact versions of PyTorch and PyPOTS used were: